kamyarmg/kamyarmg/README.md

 # Hi there 👋

-My name is Kamayar MirzagGhanbarpour, I am a result-oriented Software Developer with 6+ years of experience in web development, DevOps, and working in various environments.
+My name is Kamyar MirzaGhanbarpour, I am a result-oriented Software Developer with 6+ years of experience in web development, DevOps, and working in various environments.
 Among all programming languages, I love Python, and I enjoy working with Linux.

 #### 🍻🍻🍻 Programming is fun, BUT life is much more fun. 🍻🍻🍻